haofanwang/T2I-Adapter-for-Diffusers/README.md

 <img src="https://github.com/TencentARC/T2I-Adapter/raw/main/assets/overview1.png" width="100%" height="100%">

 T2I-Adapter, a simple and small (~70M parameters, ~300M storage space) network that can provide extra guidance to pre-trained text-to-image models while freezing the original large text-to-image models.
 This repository provides the simplest tutorial code for using [T2I-Adapter](https://github.com/TencentARC/T2I-Adapter) with diverse basemodel in the diffuser framework.
 It is very similar to [ControlNet](https://github.com/lllyasviel/ControlNet).
-You can find the usage of ControlNet in diffusers framework in [this tutorial](https://github.com/haofanwang/ControlNet-for-Diffusers).

-We have also supported [Lora-for-Diffusers](https://github.com/haofanwang/Lora-for-Diffusers) and [ControlNet-for-Diffusers](https://github.com/haofanwang/ControlNet-for-Diffusers),
+We have also supported [Lora-for-Diffusers](https://github.com/haofanwang/Lora-for-Diffusers) and [ControlNet-for-Diffusers](https://github.com/haofanwang/ControlNet-for-Diffusers).

 # T2I-Adapter + Stable-Diffusion-1.5